noga-ba/Noga-Mano_Lab_notebook/_posts/2026-06-29-Maya_assignment.md

 **broom**: Used to turn messy outputs of statistical models (such as regressions or variance analyses) into clean, structured data frames (tibbles) suitable for reporting and visualization.

-**ggplot2**: Employed to construct high-resolution, publication-ready graphical representations of the photophysiological parameters.
+**ggplot2**: Employed to construct high-resolution, publication-ready graphical representations of the photophysiological parameters (developed by Wickham, 2016).

 **patchwork**: Utilized to combine and arrange multiple individual plots into cohesive, multi-panel composite figures with synchronized alignment.